dnnocampo/PortfolioOtD/FINAL RESULTS.md

 **http://api.nytimes.com/svc/search/v2/articlesearch.json?fq=headline:%22Clinton%22&begin_date=20160801&end_date=20161001&sort=oldest&fl=headline,pub_date,web_url&hl=true&page=__**

 An issue we came across was that the NYT API only returned 10 results per page.
 Therefore we split up the process amongst the five of us to go through a set of pages.
 We took the data, put it through a json to CSV converter and compiled all the results into a CSV.
 We then took the CSV, cleaned it up to line up all the publication dates, and put it through R Studio to plot the results.
 We originally produced a bar graph to show the number of articles published each day involving headlines with "Trump" or "Clinton", but also decided to produce a line graph to create an easier overview of the frequency over the two months.
+To create these scripts we searched scripts online that would achieve our goal and altered them according to our needs such as altering it to create a line graph and reading the data on our CSV files.

 The scripts we produced are as follows: